google/fleetspeak/DESIGN.md

 signing it as a trusted binary) and otherwise adjust client behavior.

 A Fleetspeak client must be provided with a list of TLS root certificates.
-The client will then only communicate a server if it present one of these certs, or a cert chaining to one of these certs.
+The client will then only communicate a server if it presents one of these certs, or a cert chaining to one of these certs.
 The `--trusted_cert_file` flag is required by miniclient to set this list.